This cinnamon streusel topping is deliciously buttery and sweet, and is the perfect topping for your favorite pies, muffins, and cakes.

 Streusel Troubleshooting: Why is My Streusel Topping Not Crumbly?

-We all know the best part of streusel are the big chunks of buttery goodness!
+We all know the best part of streusel is the big chunks of buttery goodness!

 Sadly, some batches of streusel end up looking greasy or almost like batter.